 Food service at McMurdo Station is cafeteria style.
 There is no charge for meals.
-Take as much as you want, but, to minimize cost and the waste McMurdo has to manage, eat all of what you take.
+Take as much as you want, but, to minimize cost and the waste, eat all of what you take.

 There are a variety of food options offered everyday, and though some food accommodations may be made, people with severe dietary restrictions or significant food allergies need to be prepared for limited choices.
-People with dietary restrictions should contact the food service management regarding dietary concerns, preferably before deployment.
+People with dietary restrictions should contact the food service management regarding dietary concerns before deployment.
+Very limited accommodation will be made for gluten free, vegetarian, vegan or any other restrictive diets.
+Strict adherences to any diet need to be strongly considered before deploying to Antarctica.